-The adapter is now disabled.
-When disabled, a red X will be displayed.
+When the adapter is disabled, a down arrow or a grayed icon will be displayed.

 Disabling the adapter will not remove the drivers.
 If you would like to use the adapter, simply right-click it and select Enable.

 Wireless Installation Considerations